Alpha Phi Alpha: Project Alpha

+Special Initiatives

 Martin Luther King Jr. Memorial

-The memorial is a result of an early effort of Alpha Phi Alpha fraternity to erect a monument to King.
-King is a member of the fraternity, initiated into the organization via Sigma Chapter on June 22, 1952, while he was attending Boston University.
-King remained involved with the fraternity after the completion of his studies, including delivering the keynote speech at the fraternity's 50th anniversary banquet in 1956.
+The Martin Luther King Jr. Memorial is a Fraternity special project that was a result of an early effort of Alpha Phi Alpha fraternity to erect a monument to Dr. King.
+King was initiated into the organization via Sigma Chapter on June 22, 1952, while he was attending Boston University.
+King remained involved with the fraternity after the completion of his studies, including delivering the keynote speech at the fraternity's 50th-anniversary banquet in 1956.
 In 1968, after King's assassination, Alpha Phi Alpha proposed erecting a permanent memorial to King in Washington, D.C.
-The fraternity's efforts gained momentum in 1986, after King's birthday was designated a national holiday.
+The fraternity's efforts gained momentum in 1986 after King's birthday was designated a national holiday.

 In 1996, the United States Congress authorized the Secretary of the Interior to permit Alpha Phi Alpha to establish a memorial on Department of Interior lands in the District of Columbia, giving the fraternity until November 2003 to raise $100 million and break ground.
 In 1998, Congress authorized the fraternity to establish a foundation—the Washington, D.C.
 Martin Luther King Jr. National Memorial Project Foundation—to manage the memorial's fundraising and design, and approved the building of the memorial on the National Mall.
 In 1999, the United States Commission of Fine Arts (CFA) and the National Capital Planning Commission (NCPC) approved the site location for the memorial.

 The memorial's design, by ROMA Design Group, a San Francisco-based architecture firm, was selected out of 900 candidates from 52 countries.
 On December 4, 2000, a marble and bronze plaque was laid by Alpha Phi Alpha to dedicate the site where the memorial was to be built.
 Soon thereafter, a full-time fundraising team began the fundraising and promotional campaign for the memorial.
 A ceremonial groundbreaking for the memorial was held on November 13, 2006, in West Potomac Park.